Strategic Dynamic Pricing with Network Effects: Appendix

 \subsection{Proof of Proposition \ref{Pro:SingleCrrossing}}

-Proof of part (a): if $p_{s+1} > p_{s} $ for some $s=T-1, \dots, 1$, then none of the buyers will buy the item at round $s+1$ (note that the period with price $p_s$ is after the period with price $p_{s+1}$).
-This is because if they wait until the next round, the price decreases and the network externality part of their utility does not decrease (it either remains the same or increases).
-Therefore, the equilibrium path (the behavior of buyers and seller) is the same as a game with $T-1$ rounds in which we eliminate the round with price $p_{s+1}$.
-However, since the revenue of the seller is non-decreasing in the number of rounds, it is not optimal for the seller to have $p_{s+1} > p_{s} $, showing that the price path is non-decreasing. \\Part of part (b): for a given equilibrium, suppose that buyer $i$ with valuation $v$ finds it optimal to accept price $p_t$ in round $t$.
-Then it must be the case that her utility from purchasing in round $t$ is not smaller than her expected utility from postponing the purchase to future rounds (not purchasing at round $t$).
-Therefore, we have
+\textbf{Proof of part (a):} if $p_{s+1} > p_{s} $ for some $s=T-1, \dots, 1$, then none of the buyers will buy the item at round $s+1$ (note that the period with price $p_s$ is after the period with price $p_{s+1}$).
+This is because if they wait until the next round, the price decreases and the network effect term of their utility weakly increases (it either remains the same or increases).
+Therefore, the equilibrium path (the purchase decision of buyers) in the continuation game (i.e., in rounds $s+1, s, \dots, 1$) is the same as a game in which we have $p_s=p_{s+1}$.
+Staring from the last period (i.e., $s=1$) and repeatedly applying this argument shows the existence of a non-decreasing price sequence with the same equilibrium path as the optimal price sequence. \\\textbf{Proof of part (b):} for a given equilibrium, suppose that buyer $i$ with valuation $v$ finds it optimal to purchase at price $p_t$ in round $t$.
+Then it must be the case that her utility from purchasing in round $t$ is not smaller than her expected utility from postponing the purchase to future rounds (i.e., not purchasing at round $t$).
+Therefore, we must have